 At the outset of the Baroque, Spanish art was experiencing its first Golden Age, supported by the vast wealth and political power of the Spanish Empire and the Catholic Church.
 Artists like Murillo, Ribera, Velasquez and Zuburan achieved international fame.
 By the close of the 17th century the power and prestige of Spanish Empire was in a state of decline and its influence in the art world had also deteriorated.
-However, Spanish art would rise to international prominence again with the appearance of Goya, whose long and brilliant career anticipated a second Golden Age in Spanish art, which arrived in the late 19th and early 20th centuries, as seen in the works of such celebrated artists as Dali, Gaudi, Gris, Miro, and Picasso.
-This seminar will examine Spanish art from 1600-1945, specifically painting, sculpture, architecture, literature, prints, photography, and the decorative arts.
+However, Spanish art would rise to international prominence again with the appearance of Goya, whose long and brilliant career anticipated a second Golden Age in Spanish art, which arrived in the late 19th and early 20th centuries, as seen in the works of such celebrated artists-as Dali, Gaudi, Gris, Miro, and Picasso.
+This seminar will examine Spanish art from

+1600-1945, specifically painting, sculpture, architecture, literature, prints, photography, and the decorative arts.

-Art History Seminar: Global Contemporary Art
+Art History Seminar: Global Contemporary Art (G/C)

 This seminar focuses on art from the mid-1990s to the present.
 We will examine a wide range of practices and media (video, performance, photography, painting, sculpture, printmaking, and installation art) by prominent artists from diverse ethnic, cultural, and geographical backgrounds.
-Emphasis will be on artists from Latin America, Asia, South Africa, and the Middle East.
+Emphasis will be on artists from Latin America, Asia, Africa, and the Middle East.
 In addition to aesthetic issues, we will explore themes of war, displacement, and exile; trauma, memory, and loss; colonialism and identity politics; the lure of spectacle; and the politics of journalism and narration.
-The requirements for this course include participation in class discussions, weekly response papers, and a 15-page research paper.